onepointfive-REAL/bhcl/README.md

 # Releases
 https://github.com/BRANDONHARMSEN/bhcl/releases
 # How to
-1.Download the zip file
+1. Download the zip file
-2.If 0.0.1-beta run installbhcl.bat if newer than that then run bhcl.exe
+2. If 0.0.1-beta run installbhcl.bat if newer than that then run bhcl.exe
 # Arguments (only newer than 0.0.1-beta)
 bhcl.exe yes will supress the yes/no prompt bhcl.exe no will just cancel it (useful if inside of another app)